stefunkk/OpenStill/README.md

 * Show ABV of vapour in head
 * Show amount of alcohol left in tank
 * Web server with information about temperatures, heater control and live charts
+* CSV data export with temperatures
+* Sensor temperature limit - turns off heater when temperature on sensor is reached

 ## Dependencies